 To appropriately assess for and respond to risk, it is useful to consider the parenthood journey in three distinct phases.
 The strategies you adopt will differ based on where employees are in this journey.

 In this resource sheet, we focus specifically on the Parental Leave phase.

-We provide a list of general strategies, followed by tailored strategies relating to each of the During Leave; and Returning from Leave.
+We provide a list of general strategies, followed During Leave; and Returning from Leave.